matthewphilipgismondi/halloffame/README.md

 But that said, these are some of the files that I have come across on my computer that I am very certain are not what normally should be there.
 I have no idea who created them or how most of them really even work, so there may be some that are legit.
 But some, like the bashbug script, I know are a complete joke.
 It has to be.
 And combined with the chroot command that keeps showing up for the PS1 variable in my environment variables:

-'
 PS1='\[\e]0;\u@\h: \w\a\]${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '
-'

-is that the executable that the bug is executing when a new bash shell opens and prints that initial command prompt?
+But there you can see how that one line is all messed up by markdown causing the first thing to show up in the code to be $debian_chroot which doesn't show up as a command when I type "which debian_chroot" but is it an environment variable somewhere that gets cleared out after it's run?
+Is that the executable that the bug is executing when a new bash shell opens and prints that initial command prompt?
 Because that is an awful lot just to say user@debian:~$ in green.
 And look!
 It's trying to offer me money now!!
 Just kidding.

 Seriously though, there have been times when I have been offered money or anything I wanted, and I have usually said no. I don't want anything.
 And yet it's almost like there are people who figured out that I am like that and stupidly determined that truth and justice will win and free me from all of this oppressive and targeted hell that easily overpowers my ignorant creative mind.
 So I tend to slip into depression very easily because there are many times when I know something was deleted or changed and there are all sorts of connections opened to my computer that I don't even know how to decipher.
 It feels like constant crushing defeat that is impossible to keep up with even claiming Yahweh as my firewall and now seeing Him as my routing tables too.
 Thank You, Psalm 23.
 And Isaiah... something where He says He will be a wall of fire around him.